endiesworld/zoomcamp_de_project/Readme.md

 ## Project Objective and Use case
 _ _ _
-    1. Visualize the daily trip count.
-This will help plan traffic control subsequently
+    1️⃣ Analyzed daily trip counts to aid in traffic control planning.
-    2. Visualise the top 10 busiest stations.
-This can be use for targeted marketing purpose.
+    2️⃣ Identified the top 10 busiest stations for targeted marketing strategies.
-    3. Visualise the top 10 bicycles with the highest operation time.
-This would help in maintenance/service plan for bicycles.
+    3️⃣ Determined the top 10 bicycles with the highest operation time for efficient maintenance

 ## Tools:
 _ _ _